$265M Dodgers Finally Step Up to End 29-Year Pennant Drought

 "He said that before I even went out there," Kershaw said.
 "Then he goes and hits three home runs."

 Every night, it seems, it's been like that for these guys.
 The Dodgers have won seven of eight postseason games, and now Roberts says he expects Seager to be back in the lineup for Game 1 of the World Series on Tuesday.
-And in case there is any doubt, Roberts said "I can assure you Clayton will be starting Game 1."
+And in case there is any doubt, Roberts said, "I can assure you Clayton will be starting Game 1."

 Against L.A.'s bullpen, Cubs batters started this series 0-for-29 before finally scratching out their first hit.
 Turner batted .333, slugged .667 and posted a .478 on-base percentage.
 He had two homers, seven RBI and was 4-for-5 with runners in scoring position, including smashing a walk-off homer in Game 2 that elicited a congratulatory text from Kirk Gibson, the last man to hit a walk-off homer in a Dodgers postseason game.
 Taylor, meanwhile, the quintessential leadoff man, saw 16 pitches in his first two at-bats alone in Game 5 on Thursday night.